 1 | Ginseng

 Pretty much everybody has heard of this “king of the herbs,” and you probably have too.
 Its history as a medicinal root goes back centuries.
 While ginseng is a unique-looking root that can grow quite large and sometimes take odd shapes, ginseng also grows all over the world.
-There are varieties which hail from Indian and surrounding Asian nations as well as Latin American countries such as Peru.
+There are varieties that hail from India and surrounding Asian nations, as well as Latin American countries such as Peru.

-Ginseng is full of phytonutrients that act as antioxidants that can help the cardiovascular system and encourage healthy blood flow.
+Ginseng is rich in phytonutrients that act as antioxidants, supporting the cardiovascular system and promoting healthy blood flow.
 The phytonutrient that makes ginseng such a healing powerhouse, however, is a saponin called ginsenoside.

-A big benefit of ginsenoside is how it can support the liver.
+A major benefit of ginsenosides is their ability to support the liver.
 A 2012 Japanese study published in the academic journal, Evidence-Based Complementary and Alternative-Based Medicine, found that “ginseng extracts and individual ginsenosides have shown a wide array of beneficial role[s] in the regulation of regular liver functions and the treatment of liver disorders of acute/chronic hepatotoxicity, hepatitis, hepatic fibrosis/cirrhosis, [and] hepatocellular carcinoma.”

 Ginseng can also have a detoxifying effect on the brain and is said to be neuroprotective.
 It can help ward off cognition-related ailments such as Parkinson’s, Alzheimer’s, and depression.
 Studies have long connected these conditions to toxic build-up in the brain.
 For example, the presence of “amyloid plaque” (the build-up of certain kinds of proteins) is one of the most common indications of Alzheimer’s Disease.
 In 2013, Korean researchers found that administering fermented Panax ginseng to mice who had amyloid plaque led to a significant reduction in this build-up in the brain after just 2 weeks.